Baldi-OG/stp24UsefulScripts/README.md

 In the directory of the run.sh file

 **Mac**\
 Maybe works the same way as linux.
-Its not really supported as of right now
+It's not really supported as of right now

 ## Problems